 Mama removed the dishes from the breakfast table in her new kitchen.
 “Lizzie, go brush your teeth, and then you can play on our new patio, okay?”

 “Goodie, Mama.
 Can I play by the creek?”
-Lizzie turned on her tummy, slid off her chair, and when her toes hit the floor she ran to Mama.
+Lizzie flipped onto her tummy, slid off her chair, and when her toes hit the floor she ran to Mama.

 Mama shook her head, “No, honey.
 Remember, Daddy’s home today, because he isn’t feeling well?
 I’ll check on him, and I’ll be out in a few minutes.
 Stay on the patio next to the house—away from the creek.”
 Mama raised an eyebrow, “I can see you from the window…”